-The VMI is offering several mathematics education courses this summer in the Burlington area.
+The VMI is offering several mathematics education courses this summer.
+Classes will be held in person on the VTSU campus in Williston, VT; 8:30-4:00.
+Lunch will be provided.
+Hotel rooms are available free of charge for people driving more than 45 minutes to class.
 Courses are open to those enrolled in the VMI Master’s program as well as those interested in taking courses for professional development/recertification purposes.
 Many of these courses will support relicensing and endorsement efforts in elementary, middle, and secondary mathematics as well as Vermont’s Math Specialist endorsement.

 July 6 - 10